 Haiti shares the island of Hispaniola with the Dominican Republic.
 The word Haiti means “land of the high mountains.”
 Haiti relies heavily on agriculture, mainly subsistence farming.
 It has been heavily influenced by Spain, France and the United States but they finally won their independence in 1804 from the French and became the first free black republic in the world.

 Natural disasters, such as the 7.0 magnitude earthquake in 2010 and Hurricane Matthew in 2016, frequently afflict the nation of Haiti.
 The economy and infrastructure have been severely affected, and much rehabilitation and long-term development are necessary.
-The unemployment rate in Haiti, the poorest country in the Western Hemisphere, is currently estimated to be at 40.6%.
-Destitution is the norm, as the minimum wage is $3.50 a day and a living wage would be $28 a day.
+The unemployment rate in Haiti, the poorest country in the Western Hemisphere, is currently estimated to be at 13.4%, although underemployment is much higher.
+Poverty is pervasive with 60% of the population living on less than $2.41 a day.
 Limited business and employment opportunities force many to scramble through traffic every day to sell anything they can - mangoes, water, phone cards, used clothing, etc. It is no surprise, therefore, that most families cannot afford to send their children to school or eat more than one hot meal a day as they struggle to pay their living expenses.

 WCF sponsors teams to run intensive English camps, computer camps, and vocational skills camps (i.e. sewing and construction) and conducts business seminars on topics such as Ethics, Business Plan Development, Marketing, Budgeting, and many other relevant topics.
 These development projects are aimed at empowering individuals with skills that will enable them to work and support themselves and their families.

-WCF is in the pre-planning stages of establishing a Life Center in Haiti with our partners to offer these programs on a more continuous and permanent basis.
+As part of our longer term goals, WCF sponsors education fees for children and youth and is in the planning stages of establishing a Life Center in Haiti with our partners to offer these programs on a more continuous and permanent basis.

 Lack of access to education is a key obstacle to economic development in Haiti.
-The majority (85%) of primary schools are privately owned and require tuition fees.
-Due to the widespread unemployment and an extremely low minimum wage, most families cannot afford to send their children to school.
+The government has been unable to provide adequate public primary or secondary schools.
+80% of primary schools are privately owned (World Bank 2015) and require tuition fees.
+Due to the widespread unemployment and underemployment as well as the majority of the people earning below the poverty line, most families cannot afford to send their children to school.
 The average Haitian 25 years or older has less than 5 years of schooling.
-60% of children drop out of school by the sixth grade.
+Overall, 50% of children do not attend school (World Bank 2013).
+Attendance in secondary school is only 36% (UNICEF 2012).
 Very few Haitians receive higher education, which severely limits their ability to succeed in the labor force.
-Haiti has one government university and approximately 200 private higher education institutions, of which less than 50 are accredited.
-Through English, computer, and vocational skills camps and business training, WCF aims to equip individuals with the knowledge and skills necessary for success.
+Haiti only has 22 officially recognized higher education institutions (UniRank 2018).

 WCF has been involved in Haiti since its inception in 2007.
 WCF began by primarily sponsoring medical clinics as well as funding community projects with our partners in Port-au-Prince and Jacmel.
 Over time, WCF began supporting existing food and nutrition programs in those two locations.
 The combined food programs feed approximately 250 children five times a week, all year long.